taniarascia/mvc/README.md

+# MVC.js

-# Simple Todo MVC Application in Plain JavaScript
+Simple Todo MVC Application in Plain JavaScript

-Learn MVC pattern by building a small app.
+### Learn the MVC pattern by building a small app.

 - **Model** - Manages the data of an application
 - **View** - A visual representation of the model